Rated4.8/5 | 1215 reviews

 Track the possession date, then move promptly to warrant or bailiff action if the tenant remains.

-Comparison table: selecting the right route
+Comparison table: choosing the right route

 Decision factorSection 21Section 8Court / enforcement focus